AmateurECE/twardyece-repository/docs/Reference/UsefulOneliners.md

 app-text/tree package on Gentoo) tree some-subdirectory

+# Copy an image into a sparse file:
+cp --sparse=always input.img output.img

+# Convert an image into a sparse file (in place):
+# On Gentoo, this tool comes from sys-apps/util-linux
+fallocate -v --dig-holes file.img

+# Remove the first line from a stream:
+echo -e "hey\nyou" | tail -n +2

 # Invert the colors of an image (using ImageMagick)
 convert input.png -channel RGB -negate output.png